mauricioaniche/repodriller/README.md

 ## Diffs

-Modifications contains _diffs_ between two specified versions.
+Modifications contains _diffs_ from the current version and the last one.
 This diff is extracted directly from Git output.
 A common example of the output can be seen below.
 Diffs have their own format (the @@ indicates how you should read it).